expectto/be/be_time/README.md

 ```go
 func SameSecond(compareTo time.Time) types.BeMatcher
 ```
-SameSecond succeeds if actual time is approximately equal to the specified time `compareTo` with the precision of one second.
+SameSecond checks if the .Second() component of the actual time matches the .Second() component of the specified time `compareTo`.
+It only verifies the second [0..59], disregarding other components such as minute, hour, day, etc.

 #### func  SameTimezone